williammadie/memo/networks/ssh/ssh.md

 ### SSH tunneling

-**SSH tunneling** also called **SSH port forwarding** can be used to forwards traffic from a remote server's given port to a local machine's given port (and vice-versa) over an encrypted SSH connection.
+**SSH tunneling** also called **SSH port forwarding** can be used to forward traffic from a remote server's given port to a local machine's given port (and vice-versa) over an encrypted SSH connection.

 It is particularly useful when it comes to protecting services.
 It allows users to access a distant service **without having to expose associated ports** of the remote server.